bigtyre-isaac/docker-ssh-tunnel/README.md

 It relies on a private key for authentication, which should be provided as a user secret called user_ssh_key.
 Configure the ssh user, destination server and destination port via environment variables.
 See the docker-compose file below for an example.

+SSH_SERVER = the destination server ip/dns address.
+SSH_USER = the user on the destination server that you are connecting as.
+This user must have the key specified in the secrets in their authorized keys.
+SSH_TUNNEL_PORT = the destination port you are connecting TO.
+The container will always connect FROM port 10000 TO the port specified by SSH_TUNNEL_PORT.
+Port 10000 is the port that should be exposed to other containers, as per the example below.
+SSH_TUNNEL_HOST = the destination to use on the destination server.
+This can generally be left at its default value of 127.0.0.1

 ```
 services:
   ssh-tunnel: